1st Grade Fringe

 I think the pressure of playing in the halves is such a leap between ISP and FG that we will follow Melbourne and share the work around.
 No problem, it worked for Melbourne, it can work for the Warriors as well.

-It’s the tactical and kicking game I am most worried about with the young halves, especially with the speed of the defences at first grade level.
+Agreed, coping with the rushing defence and getting good kicks away will only come with practice and more game time unfortunately.
+There's nothing worse than being on the losing end of "force back" in the NRL.It’s the tactical and kicking game I am most worried about with the young halves, especially with the speed of the defences at first grade level.

 If Green goes down all i see is pointless kicks giving the opposition field position, and the lack of ability to finish off our sets especially in the opposition red zone.

 Hope I’m wrong, but I haven’t seen any comments about the kicking games for our young halves.